spenceryue/towerProject/README.md

 File (1) is the first version of the algorithm.
 It is able to solve the problem using 10% of the available blocks.<br>

 File (2) is the second version.
-It is able to solve the problem using 70% of the available blocks in just 3 seconds.<br>
+It is able to produce a solution using 70% of the available blocks in just 3 seconds.<br>

 The key to solving this problem was to recognize that it is an adaptation of the